-Nuclear medicine scans can help doctors find tumors and see how much the cancer has spread in the body (called the cancer’s stage).
+Nuclear medicine scans ( also known as nuclear imaging, radionuclide imaging, and nuclear scans) can help doctors find tumors and see how much the cancer has spread in the body (called the cancer’s stage).
 They may also be used to decide if treatment is working.
 These tests are painless and usually done as an outpatient procedure.
 The specific type of nuclear scan you’ll have depends on which organ the doctor wants to look into.
 Some of the nuclear medicine scans most commonly used for cancer (described in more detail further on) are:

 Nuclear scans make pictures based on the body’s chemistry (like metabolism) rather than on physical shapes and forms (as is the case with other imaging tests).
 These scans use liquid substances called radionuclides (also called tracers or radiopharmaceuticals) that release low levels of radiation.

 Body tissues affected by certain diseases, such as cancer, may absorb more or less of the tracer than normal tissues.
 Special cameras pick up the pattern of radioactivity to create pictures that show where the tracer travels and where it collects.